LAL Testing – Bacterial Endotoxin Testing

-The LAL (limulus amebocyte lysate) Assay is an in vitro assay used to detect the presence and concentration of bacterial endotoxins in drugs and biological products, and is an important part of pharmaceutical microbiology.
+The LAL (limulus amebocyte lysate) testing, also known as bacterial endotoxin testing, is an in vitro assay used to detect the presence and concentration of bacterial endotoxins in drugs and biological products, and is an important part of pharmaceutical microbiology.
 Endotoxins, which are a type of pyrogen, are lipopolysaccharides present in the cell walls of gram-negative bacteria.
 Pyrogens as a class are fever-inducing substances that can be harmful or even fatal if administered to humans above certain concentrations.

-The endotoxin testing lab at Pacific BioLabs performs the Kinetic Chromogenic LAL Assay, a sensitive colorimetric assay that can detect endotoxin levels in solutions at concentrations as low as 0.005EU/mL.
+The LAL bacterial endotoxin testing team at Pacific BioLabs performs the Kinetic Chromogenic LAL bacterial endotoxin assay, a sensitive colorimetric assay that can detect bacterial endotoxin levels in solutions at concentrations as low as 0.005EU/mL.

 In addition to pharmaceutical preparations, water can also be a source of pyrogens.
 Therefore, it may be important to perform endotoxin testing to routinely monitor water systems.

 The reason the bacterial endotoxin test is also called LAL or limulus amebocyte lysate testing is because the lysate from blood cells (amebocytes) from horseshoe crabs (the latin name is limulus Polyphemus).
 The lysate from the horseshoe crabs blood cells react with bacterial endotoxins.

 Samples are mixed with the LAL reagent in a 96 well plate and a plate reader measure the color change over time.
 The liquid in the wells becomes more yellow over time and the rate of that color change is proportional to the amount of endotoxin present in the sample.